-Everyone heard about Spartacus and saw movies about him, but you will be one of the few who have seen the actual place where his revolt started.
+Everyone heard about Spartacus or saw movies about him, but you will be one of the few who comes to see the actual place where his revolt started

 Why book this tour?

-In the Gladiator museum you’ll see casts of gladiators’ weapons, a big realistic diorama showing a gladiator fight and much more.
+In the Gladiator museum you’ll see casts of gladiators’ weapons, a big realistic diorama showing a gladiators’ fight and much more.

 The Mithraeum is surely a must-see place, because it gives you insight about the religion which once was the biggest rival of Christianity.
 In fact, mithraism could become world religion because of its powerful message and popularity.
 People worshipping Mithras gathered in caves and secret places just like early Christians.
-You’ll see such secret cave in Capua.
-The Mithraeum you’ll see comes from the 2nd or 3rd century AD and has one of the best preserved frescoes showing main symbolical event upon which religion was based: a mystical ritual of killing the bull by god Mithras himself.
+You’ll see such secret caves in Capua.
+The Mithraeum, as you’ll be able to see, comes from the 2nd or 3rd century AD and has one of the best preserved frescoes showing main symbolical events upon which religion was based: a mystical ritual of killing the bull by god Mithras himself.

 THIS TOUR CAN BE ADAPTED FOR YOUR WISHES AND INTERESTS